Home/ Blog / GMAT / GMAT Focus Graphics Interpretation Questions – The Ultimate Guide

 Line Graph

-A continuous line connecting data points.
+A continuous line connecting data points on a coordinate plane.
 Used to show trends over time.
-Pay attention to slope and direction.
+Pay attention to the slope and direction of the line between points.

 Scatter Plot

-Points on a coordinate plane showing the relationship between two variables.
-Correlation questions appear almost exclusively here.
+Points plotted on a coordinate plane showing the relationship between two variables.
+Correlation questions (positive, negative, or negligible) almost always come from scatter plots.

-CrackVerbal’s GMAT preparation covers all five DI question types systematically, not as isolated drills.
+Crackverbal’s GMAT preparation covers all five DI question types systematically, not as isolated drills.
+See how we approach the full section.

-Three skill sets determine your accuracy — most preparation mistakes come from over-investing in one and neglecting the others.
+Three distinct skill sets determine your accuracy.
+Most preparation mistakes come from over-investing in one and neglecting the others.

 Analytical Skills: Reading and Interpreting Data

 The core analytical task is extracting the right insight from a visual without getting distracted by irrelevant data.
-Read the graph in the context of the question — the question determines which part of the graph matters.
-The GMAT rewards targeted reading, not comprehensive visual memorisation.
+This means identifying trends and patterns, understanding what the graph is measuring, and noting them all down.
+A common trap: assuming you need to understand everything on the graph before you can answer.
+The GMAT rewards targeted comprehension, not memorisation.

 Mathematical Skills: Calculations from Visual Data